Advice from equestrian real estate agent

 I consider myself a helpful person.
 If I didn’t, then I’ve certainly chosen the wrong career path.
 My job is to conduct the three-ring-circus that is selling real estate.

 They don’t make ten reality shows a year about shoe salesmen.
 It’s a tough 24/7/365 job.
-As a buyer or seller, you enlist my services because you want my help.
-More likely, you probably need my help to even know where to begin, how to market your property and get the process all the way to the closing table.
-There are roughly one trillion (*only slight exaggeration) articles floating around on the Internets about “How to Find the Perfect Property”, or “Keys to Selling Your Home”.
+As a horse property buyer or seller, you enlist my services because you want my help.
+More likely, you probably need my help to even know where to begin, how to market your horse property and get the process all the way to the closing table.
+There are roughly one trillion (*only slight exaggeration) articles floating around on the web about “How to Find the Perfect Property”, or “Keys to Selling Your Home”.

 This is not one of those.
 I’m about to be a little harsh.
 But I’m trying to help.